etp-work/ThePower/UPGRADE_DETAIL.md

   8. Remove the auto hide feature.

   9. Fix bug that sometimes reboot computer is needed to solve "ERROR:Failed to start server!".

+  10. Add pre-check to "create a desktop icon".

+  11. Add new feature to prevent a new installation if you already have one on your computer.